Photo Zines and Book

 Greenock Central to Glasgow Central

 Train windows were the original screen technology.
 Long before the invention of cinema, they offered an endlessly scrolling spectacle to a seated passenger, who could not touch, enter or otherwise affect the world beyond the glass.
 The photographs in this zine were taken on train journeys between Greenock Central and Glasgow Central stations during February 2025.
 It might seem odd to think of these images in terms of spectacle, since that word normally implies something impressive or dramatic, and mostly what they show is the reverse of things.
 Back gardens, industrial estates, brownfield sites – along with the infrastructure of the railway itself: bridges, power lines, and so on.
 But in many respects photographing from a train window is like photographing a cinema screen.
-On previous projects, I moved around a possible subject on foot, looking at it from different vantage points, and I often returned to the same site multiple times.
-Here, I couldn’t change my position, except insofar as the train itself carried me along.
-At most I could choose which side of the train I sat on, or which direction I faced.
-Or I could adjust my angle of view, for example with a zoom lens.

 A Zone